Crash at Crush: Aftermath

 "The Great Crush Collision March" composed by Scott Joplin to commemorate the event.

-The story made national headlines, and Crush was immediately fired from the Katy Railroad.
-In light of a lack of negative publicity, however, he was rehired the next day and continued to work for the company until his retirement, in a career spanning six decades.
+The story made national headlines, and Crush was immediately "fired" from the Katy Railroad.
+In light of a lack of negative publicity, however, he was "rehired" the next day and continued to work for the company until his retirement, in a career spanning six decades.
 The Katy Railroad quickly settled several lawsuits from the victims' families with cash and lifetime rail passes; the injured photographer received damages amounting to US$10,000 in 1896 (equivalent to more than $370,000 in 2025).
 Though the incident had resulted in tragedy, the Katy benefited enormously from the attention it received, including international recognition.
 Despite the disaster, many railroads continued to stage locomotive collisions in the following years.

 Ragtime composer Scott Joplin, who was performing in the region at the time, composed a piano piece he called the "Great Crush Collision March" to commemorate the crash; the composition was dedicated to the Missouri-Kansas-Texas Railway.
 It was copyrighted on October 15, 1896, a month after the event.
 The piece was notable because it included instructions in the score for how to replicate the sounds of the trains' collision through playing techniques, specific notes, and the use of dynamics.

-In 1976, the Texas Historical Commission erected a historical marker (number 5315) a few miles from the site in West, Texas.
+In 1976, the Texas Historical Commission erected a historical marker (number 5315) a few miles from the site in West, Texas at the Katy Depot.

+In 2025, British alternative band Red Rum Club released a song about the event entitled Crush, TX.